Timani723/infopanel/README.md

 #📦 CRUD APPLICATION

 ## 📘 Overview
-This is a Full stack CRUD (Create, Read, Update, Delete) application built with React, Next.js, Typescript, Postgresql, Shadcn, Tailwindcss.
-It allows users to create, view, update and delete items in a clean and responsive interface.
+This project is a full-stack web application built using the Next.js framework(App Router model) and Typescript.
+It follows a modern, vertically-integrated architecture where the frontend and backend logic are tightly coupled within the same Next.js project.

 ## ✨ Features
 - Add new user